m-rutter/michaelrutter.dev/content/about/_index.md

 Philosophy wise I was mostly interested in Metaphysics and causation.

-Politics wise I probably describe myself as member of the near extinct species of a liberal social democrat.
+Politics wise I probably describe myself as member of the near extinct species of liberal social democrat.
 I like Rawls and think we should have better services and consider things like UBI or other soical guarantees that just make living more dignified and fair.